aaronparker/evergreen/docs/save.md

 ## Alias

-`Save-EvergeeenApp` has an alias of `sea` to simplify downloading applications, for example:
+`Save-EvergreenApp` has an alias of `sea` to simplify downloading applications, for example:

 ```powershell
 PS /Users/aaron> gea Slack | sea -Path /Users/aaron/Temp/Slack